Communication-Efficient Distributed SVD via Local Power Iterations: Proof for Section

 \paragraph{First step: Perturbed iterate analysis.} Recall that we defined a virtual sequence by

-Notice that this sequence never has to be computed explicitly, it is just a tool that we use in the analysis.
-From Lemma~\ref{lem:recur}, we construct the iteration of the virtual sequence $\{\bZ_{t}\}$ as
+Notice that this sequence never has to be computed explicitly, it is just a virtual sequence we use in the analysis.
+From Lemma~\ref{lem:recur}, we construct the iteration of the virtual sequence $\{\bY_{t}\}$ as